lukestein/stata-latex-workflows/readme.md

 - Write tex code directly using `file write` (per [Paul Goldsmith-Pinkham's example](https://gist.github.com/paulgp/7e0c0ad9dee76c4ab8e475e1165d493f))
 - Convert regression output from Stata log files to tex using `extract-from-stata` ([package page](https://github.com/gn0/extract-from-stata))
 - Use r instead of Stata (perhaps with the `stargazer` [package](https://CRAN.R-project.org/package=stargazer) for LaTeX output)

+## Note

+I created this page in response to Twitter discussions suggesting there’s interest in learning more about the wide range of techniques researchers use to work with Stata and LaTeX.
+I also needed to learn more about how to use github (where this page is hosted).

+I added the resources I was aware of, and quickly characterized them as best I could.
+Please feel free to suggest additions or updates, either by submitting pull requests to the github respository (if you know how to do so), or by [contacting me directly](http://lukestein.com/).